Shrinks99/node-based-interfaces/_collections/_sections/making-good-nodes.md

 If users are constantly using many different data types to perform operations you may be forced to represent them as multi-in-multi-out nodes.
 These nodes usually display their connections with sockets that denote the data type being passed between them, when data types correspond those nodes can be connected to each-other through those sockets.
 As of version 2.92, [Blender's nodes can deal with 11 different colour coded data types](https://docs.blender.org/manual/en/2.92/interface/controls/nodes/parts.html#sockets), therefore Blender has chosen a multi-in-multi-out node system to allow nodes to deal with many different data types without forcing the user to constantly use dropdown menus or other methods after connecting a node to determine what values should be operated upon.

 The issue with multi-in-multi-out nodes is that they are typically harder for users to arrange and it is more difficult to create a clear node graph because there is a greater chance of pipes crossing.
-Multi-in-single-out nodes—while advantageous for node-graph organization and showcasing data flow— can also slow users if they constantly need to select data types in order to control nodes effectively.
+Multi-in-single-out nodes — while advantageous for node-graph organization and showcasing data flow — can also slow users if they constantly need to select data types in order to control nodes effectively.

 If you can assume a single data type that users will be operating on most of the time _use multi-in-single-out nodes!_  If this would result in constantly selecting many different data types post-connection _use multi-in-multi-out nodes!_